 The City of Grand Forks makes every effort to ensure that this map is free of errors but cannot guarantee accuracy or fitness for any purpose, and does not provide warranty of any kind.
 The City accepts no liability for any expenses, losses, damages or costs relating to the use of this map or data.
-Data must not be used for direct marketing or be used in the breach of the privacy laws, it is intended only for the requested use.
+Data must not be used for direct marketing or be used in the breach of the page 18 and 29 used for direct marketing or be used in the breach of privacy laws, it is intended only for the requested use.
 The data must not be circulated or copied without prior consent of the City of Grand Forks.

 May 17, 2019 Map Produced By: Leford Lafayette The City of Grand Forks makes every effort to ensure that this map is free of errors but cannot guarantee accuracy or fitness for any purpose, and does not provide warranty of any kind.
 The City accepts no liability for any expenses, losses, damages or costs relating to the use of this map or data.
-Data must not be used for direct marketing or be used in the breach of the privacy laws, it is intended only for the requested use.
-The data must not be circulated or copied without prior consent of the City of Grand Forks.
+Data must not be used for direct marketing or be used in the breach of the page 18 in the data must not be circulated or copied without prior consent of the City of Grand Forks.

-Map Produced By: Planning
+May 31, 2019 Map Produced By: Planning

 The City of Grand Forks makes every effort to ensure that this map is free of errors but cannot guarantee accuracy or fitness for any purpose, and does not provide warranty of any kind.
 The City accepts no liability for any expenses, losses, damages or costs relating to the use of this map or data.
-Data must not be used for direct marketing or be used in the breach of the privacy laws, it is intended only for the requested use.
+Data must not be used for direct marketing or be used in the breach of the page 18 of 29 used for direct marketing or be used in the breach of privacy laws, it is intended only for the requested use.
 The data must not be circulated or copied without prior consent of the City of Grand Forks.